James Madison: Inauguration and cabinet

-On March 4, 1809, Madison took the oath of office and was inaugurated president with George Clinton as vice president.
-Unlike Jefferson, who enjoyed relatively unified support, Madison faced political opposition from previous political allies such as Monroe and Clinton.
-Additionally, the Federalist Party was resurgent owing to opposition to the embargo.
-Aside from his planned nomination of Gallatin for secretary of state, the remaining members of Madison's Cabinet were chosen merely to further political harmony, and, according to historians Ketcham and Rutland, were largely unremarkable or incompetent.
-Due to the opposition of Monroe and Clinton, Madison immediately faced opposition to his planned nomination of Secretary of the Treasury Gallatin as secretary of state.
-Madison eventually chose not to nominate Gallatin, keeping him in the treasury department.
+Madison's inauguration took place on March 4, 1809, in the House chamber of the U.S. Capitol.
+Chief Justice Marshall administered the presidential oath of office to Madison while outgoing President Jefferson watched.
+Vice President George Clinton was sworn in for a second term, making him the first U.S. vice president to serve under two presidents.
+Unlike Jefferson, who enjoyed relatively unified support, Madison encountered political opposition from former political allies such as Monroe and Clinton.
+Additionally, the Federalist Party was resurgent due to opposition to the embargo.
+Aside from his planned nomination of Gallatin for Secretary of State, the remaining members of Madison's Cabinet were chosen merely to promote political harmony, and, according to historians Ketcham and Rutland, were largely unremarkable or incompetent.
+Due to the resistance of Monroe and Clinton, Madison immediately faced opposition to his planned nomination of Secretary of the Treasury Gallatin as Secretary of State.
+Madison eventually opted not to nominate Gallatin, keeping him in the Treasury Department.

-Madison settled instead for Robert Smith, the brother of Maryland Senator Samuel Smith, to be the secretary of state.
-However, for the next two years, Madison performed most of the job of the secretary of state due to Smith's incompetence.
+Madison settled instead on Robert Smith to be the Secretary of State.
+However, for the next two years, Madison performed most of the duties of the Secretary of State due to Smith's incompetence.
 After bitter intra-party contention, Madison finally replaced Smith with Monroe in April 1811.
 With a Cabinet full of those he distrusted, Madison rarely called Cabinet meetings and instead frequently consulted with Gallatin alone.
 Early in his presidency, Madison sought to continue Jefferson's policies of low taxes and a reduction of the national debt.
 In 1811, Congress allowed the charter of the First Bank of the United States to lapse after Madison declined to take a strong stance on the issue.